lucapette/website/content/writing/http-endpoints-with-kafka-streams-interactive-queries.md

 Kafka Streams API also provides a mechanics to query the state of remote application instances.
 The feature enables us to build HTTP endpoints with interesting properties.
-But as any architecture has its trade-offs, we'll discuss them again once we build a simple interactive query endpoint.
+But as any architecture has its trade-offs, we'll discuss them again once we've build a simple interactive query endpoint.
 It's easier to go over pros and cons of this approach with a concrete example in mind.
 So what are we building here?
 For the sake of the discussion, we'll imagine a _purposely_ trivial application: we collects words from a Kafka topic